BK-Devices/FireFightingRobot/README.md

-# FireFightingRobot

-# 🔥 Fire Extinguisher Robot
+# 🔥 Fire Fighting Robot

 An autonomous + manual firefighting robot designed to detect fire, avoid obstacles, and provide real-time video and location data from hazardous environments.